 If you already use a music streaming service, make a romantic playlist for the one you love.
-Then add in these glow in the dark or Star Wars headphones from 5 Below for only $5.
+Then add in these glow in the dark or Star Wars headphones from 5 Below for just a bit over $5.
 Even if you don’t currently pay for music streaming, you can get a free Spotify account and use that for your love songs.

 2. Romantic Words

 Maybe it is time to let the poet within you free.
-Get your sweetie a blank notebook from your favorite dollar store or even Big Lots.
-Depending on your sweetie’s personal style, you can splurge $3 on the pink sequins with a red heart one, or a rainbow heart notebook, or get a little edgier with one with skulls all over it, both $2.25 each.
+Get your sweetie a blank notebook from your favorite dollar store or even a craft store.
+Depending on your sweetie’s personal style, you can splurge $8 on the llama and sloth one, or a natural cork covered journal, or get a little edgier with one with skulls all over it for only $2.25 at Big Lots.
 Then write your poems in it.
 Your personal love language will melt hearts.